AWS-Security-Portfolio/serverless-security/README.md

 9. Tested API Calls with Postman
    - Sent authorized API requests with Bearer tokens in Authorization header.
-   - Documented expected responses and error scenarios (e.g., 401 Unauthorized).
+   - Documented expected responses and error scenarios (e.g., 401 Unauthorized)

+10. Cleanup
+   - Delete the Lambda function(s) created for the API.
+   - Remove the API Gateway instance(s) used for this lab.
+   - Delete the DynamoDB table(s) created.
+   - Delete the Cognito user pool and any app clients created.
+   - Remove the WAF Web ACLs and associated rules.
+   - Delete any IAM roles or custom policies created specifically for this lab.

 ---